schillij95/ThaumatoAnakalyptor/README.md

         To generate an ```umbilicus.txt``` for a scroll, make sure to transform the umbilicus coordinates from scroll coordinates ```x, y, z``` - where ```x,y``` is the tif 2D coordinates and ```z``` the tif layer number - into umbilicus coordinates ```uc``` with this formula: ```uc = y + 500, z + 500, x + 500```.

 - **Checkpoint and Training Data:**
     Checkpoint and training data can be downloaded from the private Vesuvius Challenge SFTP server under ```GrandPrizeSubmission-31-12-2023/Codebase/automatic segmentation/ThaumatoAnakalyptor```.
 The checkpoint ```last-epoch.ckpt``` can also be downloaded from [Google Drive](https://drive.google.com/file/d/1gO8Nf4sCaA7r4dO6ePtt0SE0E5ePXSid/view?usp=sharing).
+The ink detection model can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1rn3GMOvtJRMBHOxVhWFVSY6IVI6xUnYp).

 - **Segmentations:**
     The provided segmentations can be downloaded from the private Vesuvius Challenge SFTP server under ```julian_uploads/finished_segments/``` and ```julian_uploads/scroll3_segments/```.